1977 Philadelphia Phillies

 Managed by Danny Ozark

-1977 was the first (and to date, only) year since 1950 that the Phillies finished with the best regular-season record in the National League.
-It was also Philadelphia's second straight 100-victory season (the only two in Phillies history to date).
-Though the 1980 and 1983 editions of the team would go further, you'd have to consider 1977 the acme of this Philadelphia "success cycle."
+The 1977 Philadelphia Phillies were the first edition of the team since 1950 that finished with the best regular-season record in the National League.
+It was also Philadelphia's second straight 100-victory season.
+Though the 1980 and 1983 editions of the team would go further, one would have to consider 1977 the acme of this Philadelphia "success cycle."

 The team was substantially the same as the 1976 division champs.
-Free agency cost them second baseman Dave Cash and first baseman Dick Allen but netted them Pirate third baseman Richie Hebner.
-With Mike Schmidt anchored at third base, Hebner took Allen's job at first.
+Free agency had cost them second baseman Dave Cash and first baseman Dick Allen, but netted them third baseman Richie Hebner from the Pittsburgh Pirates.
+With Mike Schmidt anchored at the hot corner, Hebner took Allen's job at first base.
 Ted Sizemore became the starter at second.
-Young Randy Lerch arrived from AAA Oklahoma City to join the Phillies starting rotation.
+Young Randy Lerch arrived from the AAA Oklahoma City 89ers to join the Phillies' starting rotation.

-On 25 June the Phillies were in fourth place; the Chicago Cubs were running away with the division, 8 1/2 games ahead of Philadelphia.
-The next day, veteran Jim Kaat and reliever Gene Garber combined to shut out the Cardinals 2-0, as the Phillies began an 11-1 run, gaining 5 1/2 games on the Cubs.
+On June 25th, the Phillies were in fourth place and the Chicago Cubs were running away with the division, 8 1/2 games ahead of Philadelphia.
+The next day, veteran Jim Kaat and reliever Gene Garber combined to shut out the Cardinals, 2-0, as the Phillies began an 11-1 run, gaining 5 1/2 games on the Cubs.

 At the end of July, the Phillies were still two games back.
 They dropped their first game in August but then reeled off 13 straight wins, including a four-game sweep of the Cubs at Wrigley Field.
 Young starter Larry Christenson was especially hot during this streak.
-They paused to lose 13-0 at Montreal on 17 August and then won six more in a row.
+They paused to lose 13-0 to the Montreal Expos on August 17th and then won six more in a row.
 By that point the Cubs had wilted and Philadelphia had opened up a considerable lead on the second-place Pirates.
-Christenson beat Chicago on 27 September to clinch the division for the Phillies.
+Christenson beat Chicago on September 27th to clinch the division title for the Phillies.